Last updated Jun 3rd, 2022

 The answer is YES.
 Whether you’re just getting started or have experience with paid social advertising, dynamic ads are key to personalization.

 This suggests that customers like personalization.
 But, to what end?
-63% of consumers get annoyed by generic ad blasts indicating a clear disdain for irrelevant ads.
+As per SmartHQ, 72% of consumers reportedly respond to marketing messages exclusively crafted for them.

 Ready to switch on personalization and take it up a notch?
 Our team wants to talk to you and offer you a FREE strategy call that you can use to get more out of dynamic ads.